 Our Jobs Online database is the first place to start looking for part-time jobs or vacation work while you are studying.
 The database is updated regularly so make sure you browse it often so you don't miss out on any relevant jobs.
-You can also sign up for email alerts so you are notified as soon as a vacancy is added to the database which matches your search criteria.
+You can also sign up for email alerts so you are notified when new vacancies are added to the database which match your search criteria.
 It is a very good idea to do this, as part-time jobs get filled very quickly.

 Part-time jobs on Social Media